zeppe-lin/pkgmaint/README.md

 OVERVIEW
 ========

-This directory contains pkgmaint, a collection of scripts for Zeppe-Lin, mainly oriented towards package management and maintaining.
+This repository contains pkgmaint, a collection of scripts for Zeppe-Lin, mainly oriented towards package management and maintaining.